JackKeaton/IDE-research/README.md

 Aid | UI
 Apps | Javascript editing possible for add-ons

-**3. Multiplatform**
+##### Multiplatform

 Not rare, but still a great feature.

+Atom works on:
+1. Windows
+2. Apple
+3. Linux

 If I ever succumb to the Apple marketing machine, at least Atom won't abandon me.

-**4. Panelling**
+##### Panelling

 Like tabs in Chrome, this lets me multitask, compare and keep an overview.

 #### Cons

-**1. Teletype**
+##### Teletype

 > Hell is other people.
 >  - Sartre

 Imagine working on a project.
 Now imagine working on a project like we worked on the template earlier, with 30 people working on the same thing.
 That's teletype.
 It feels like hell to me.
-No, worse than hell. *Whatever is below it.
-Probably a Primark on a Saturday.*
+No, worse than hell.
+Whatever is below it.
+Probably a Primark on a Saturday.

-**2. Autocorrect**
+##### Autocorrect

 Yes.
 Most of the time it prevents me from making ridiculous mistakes.
-But the other 25% of the time, it's just a flashing array of pop-ups, suggesting that I want to talk about motherduckers.
+But the other 25% of the time, it's just a flashing array of pop-ups, suggesting that I want to talk about *motherduckers*.

-**3. Paralysis of choice**
+##### Paralysis of choice

 Having infinite options to choose from is usually great, but as a beginning coder, it can really leave you staring slack-jawed at a huge list of options.